Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Windows Meta File usage: {WMF ImagePath sizing_factor}

-The sizing_factor determines the width of the wmf file displayed and is omitted for Bitmap Files.
-You can use wmf Image without the sizing_factor Value as well.
+The sizing_factor determines the width of the WMF file displayed and is omitted for Bitmap Files.
+You can use the wmf Image without the sizing_factor value.

-The complete Global Constant declarations for the above Color values are given below.
-You may copy them into the Standard Module of your Common Library Database to use across your Applications on the Network or into one of your Databases to try them out before implementing it in your other Applications.
+The complete Global Constant declarations for the above color values are provided below.
+You can copy them into a standard module in your Common Library Database to use across multiple applications on your network, or into a single database to test them before implementing them in other applications.

 Text Formatting Constant Declarations